LABSN/tdtpy/docs/dsp_circuit.rst

 indicate the start and '\' to indicate the end.
 If it is simply a point in time (i.e. a timestamp), use the '|' suffix.

+If the tag requires a certain unit (e.g. msec or number of samples), be sure to indicate the unit in the tag name using the appropriate suffix.
+For example, tags requiring a value in msec should have the suffix '_ms' and tags requiring the number of samples should have the suffix '_n'.

 Hop naming
 ..........
 Use the '_start' and '_end' suffix to indicate the hop reflects a logical value